rgalanakis/robgforpps/_pages/may-2025-bond.md

 ### Growth is Important

-It's very important Portland grow in population for its fiscal health (including for our absurd [legacy fire/police pension system](https://www.wweek.com/news/2023/10/25/financial-analyst-new-to-portland-lobbies-against-costly-antiquated-pension-system/)).
+It's very important Portland grow in population for its fiscal health (including for our absurd [legacy fire/police pension system](https://www.wweek.com/news/2023/10/25/financial-analyst-new-to-portland-lobbies-against-costly-antiquated-pension-system/){:target="_blank"}).
-If we have deteriorating schools, that becomes very difficult.
+If we have deteriorating schools, that becomes almost impossible.

 Eliminating your debt and moving to a pay-as-you-go system sounds nice to these "son of an immigrant" ears, but in practical terms, it creates a "doom loop" where your economy shrinks,